gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 </form>
 ```

-### Confirmation page change links
+### Check your answers page change links
-The 'Change' links on the confirmation page, should lead to the either the beginning of the related section, or it's summary list page, depending on the implementation of each service.
+The 'Change' links on the [check your answers page](../check_answers/#let-users-go-back-and-change-their-answers), should lead to either the beginning of the related section, or its summary list page, depending on the implementation of each service.

 Make sure to test your approach with the users.

+### Validate and guide the users throughout

+Complex services are difficult for users, so do your best to make it easy for them.
+Ask them easy to understand questions and follow the [one thing at a time](#one-thing-at-a-time) principle.
+Do not overload your pages with instructions, instead simplify the questions asked and use validations to guide them throughout the process.

+Depending on the service, you may want to validate on the following levels:

+1. Question pages.
+Validate the users' input on each page.
+Follow the instructions for [error messages](../../components/error_message) and [error summary](../../components/error_summary) when needed.
+2. Sections' summary list pages.
+Validate the users' answers for the specific section as a whole.
+Check if the user has answered all the necessary questions, or if there are business rule violations for the specific section, and show an [error summary](../../components/error_summary) when needed.
+3. The task list.
+Validate the users' answers for all the sections of the task list as a whole.
+Validate if users have completed all the sections, or if a special condition does not allow them to complete the service.
+Show appropriate [error summary on the task list page](../task-list-page/#showing-errors) when needed.

+Remember that validations are run when the users distinctly indicate that they are done with the specific page, for example when clicking the “continue” button.

+It is also important not to block users from using other sections of the service when there is an error, so consider when it is appropriate to use the [allow users to continue error summary variant](../../components/error_summary/#allow-users-to-continue).

+In order to guide users, the [error messages content](../../components/error_message/#errors-content) should be short, easy to understand and specific.

+Remember to always validate the users' data before submitting on the [check your answers page](../check_answers/#showing-errors).

 <hr class="govcy-line">